alphagov/xgovctf/GettingStarted.md

 - Run `devploy` to copy the static files to the server directory and launch the API.
 - Start the scoreboard with `python3 daemon_manager.py -i 300 cache_stats` in the `api` folder.
 Change 300 seconds, which represents how frequently the scoreboard graphs refresh, to whatever interval you prefer.
 It is recommended that you run this command under `tmux` or `screen`.

+### Ending the Competition

+Once the competition end date (as specified in `api/api/config.py`) is reached, submissions will no longer be accepted.
+This may or may not be what you want to have happen at then end of your competition.
+For picoCTF, we leave the competition online, but fix the *scoreboard* at the end of the competition.
+To accomplish this, we initially set the end date to the end of the competition to ensure that the scoreboard could not be changed after the competition.
+We then copied the scoreboard itself as raw HTML and replaced the contents of `web/scoreboard.html` with the scoreboard dump.
+Finally, we moved the competition end date to an indefinite future date to re-allow submissions, knowing that they would not affect the final scoreboard.

 ## Problems

 ### Creating Problems